d12frosted/elpa-mirror/gnu/osm-readme.txt

 3 Bookmarks, Org links, Geo urls and Elisp links ════════════════════════════════════════════════

-  There exist multiple methods to store the current location.
+  There exist multiple methods to store a location, such that you can return there afterwards.

   • `b': Create a bookmark of the current location.
+The bookmark is stored as an Emacs bookmark in `bookmark-alist'.
+You can jump to the bookmark via the completion commands `osm-bookmark-jump' or `bookmark-jump'.
   • `l': Store an Org link to the current location.
-The link can the be inserted into an Org buffer with `C-c C-l'.
+The link can be inserted subsequently into an Org buffer with `C-c C-l'.
   • `u': Save the geo url of the current location in the kill ring.
 The url can be inserted in another buffer via `C-y'.
+A geo url has the form `geo:27.96,86.89;z=13'.
   • `C-u u': Save an Elisp link to the current location in the kill ring.
+An Elisp link has the form `(osm 51.49 -0.14 11)'.

-  Bookmarks and Org links can be created at point with the mouse, see `osm-bookmark-set-click' and `osm-org-link-click'.
+  Bookmarks and Org links can be created at point by clicking with the mouse.
+See the docstrings of the commands `osm-bookmark-set-click' and `osm-org-link-click'.

 ◊ 3.0.0.1 Org link examples